Madhavpokhrel05/Programmer-Finder/README.md

 ### Team Members to build this Application
+  1. Alfonso Garcia
+  2. Vince Lanzilotti and
-  Alfonso Garcia, Vince Lanzilotti, and Madhav Pokhrel
+  3. Madhav Pokhrel